 red food colouring

-Start off by making a batch of Martha Stewart’s basic sugar cookies.
-I cannot beat this simple recipe.
-It takes 5 minutes to make and takes food colouring really well.
-So, once you have mixed up a batch, divide the batch in half.
-Colour one half blue and one half green.
-We use gel food colouring, I find it is easier to control the colour with gel versus liquid.
+Once you have mixed up a batch of cookie dough, divide the batch in half.
+Colour one-half blue and one-half green.
+We used gel food colouring, I find it is easier to control the colour with gel versus liquid food colouring.

 Make the icing.
 Combine icing sugar, meringue powder, water and food colouring.
 Stir until smooth.
 If the icing is too thick, add 1/4 tsp more water until icing is the thickness you like.
 Transfer icing to piping bag, with small circle tip, and pipe hearts onto the cooled cookies.